Blog / Pre-Marketing Conversations

 What’s the Alternative?

 Marketing is not a bunch of tasks to complete.
-Marketing is a means to accomplish business objectives.
-If you’re unclear why you’re considering marketing and how you’ll define success, you’re not ready.
-If you’re unclear, you’re on the verge of wasting money on random acts of marketing.
+Marketing is the system you build to develop target relationships and drive earnings growth.
+If you’re unclear about why you’re considering marketing and how you’ll define success, you’re not ready.

-There are several pre-marketing conversations to work through before you invest.
+There are several important conversations to work through before you invest.

-The whole pre-marketing process boils down to a bunch of strategy conversations, some research, planning, forecast modeling and consensus-building.
+The whole pre-marketing process boils down to doing your homework and having a plan before you start.
 It’s not a herculean challenge.
 It may be unfamiliar territory, but it’s not rocket science either.
 It can happen quickly once you decide to act.

 Where to Begin?

-The pre-marketing process always starts with a conversation about context.
+The pre-marketing process always starts with a conversation about context and purpose.
 Where are you now?
 What’s not working?
-What are the implications of inaction (the costs)?
-What are the target outcomes and what are those outcomes worth to your business?
+What are the implications of inaction?
+What are the target outcomes, and what are the risks?

 If you’re not ready to engage in a discovery conversation, you’re not prepared to invest in marketing.

-Focus on overcoming your fear, dissent, and resistance to change.
-If you don’t address the politics first you’ll doom your marketing before it’s conceived.
+Focus on overcoming your fear and resistance to change.
+If you don’t address the root issues, you’ll doom your efforts from the outset.

 Your marketing is an expression of your leadership.
-It’s about clarity of intention and commitment to act more than anything else.
-Unclear intentions and a lack of commitment create lousy marketing programs that fail to deliver or last.
+More than anything, it’s about clarity of intention and commitment to act.
+Unclear intentions and a lack of commitment create lousy marketing programs that fail to deliver.

 About the Author